 - Using a stick blender, blitz until smooth.

-- Add the cream, season with salt & pepper.
+- Add the cream.
+Season with salt and pepper.

-- Cook for 30 minutes to allow for the soup to heat back up.
+- Cook for 30 minutes to allow for the soup to heat.

 - I used butternut pumpkin for this recipe, but basically, any type of pumpkin will work just fine.